Looking at art is not an easy, straightforward process, even though it often feels natural.

 First, explore the tools of visual analysis.
 Then, read about a series of exciting themes commonly found in art (for each theme, there is a “spotlight Image” and then a short essay that offers comparisons and connections).
 The goal of these essays is not to familiarize you with particular periods or movements in the history of art — the Italian Renaissance, Meiji Japan, the Impressionists, and so on.
 Instead, by using examples chosen from throughout the globe, and from prehistory to the present day, the book should help you learn how to apply the basic tools of visual analysis to any object.

 I recently put the question to my own freshman art students: “Why should you care about art?”
 They offered some of the ideas I have used here.
 At the end of the discussion, one student summed it all up well: “Why shouldn’t you care about art?”
 Indeed, why not?
 Each and every work of art is worth your time and merits your close attention.
-I would stand before each and every work of art — in this course or not — and shout to all those passing by, “Look at this!”
+I would stand before each and every work of art — in this book or not — and shout to all those passing by, “Look at this!”